PhoenixVX/golden-age-wiki/minecraft/save_format/classic_save_format.md

-The Classic save format is a simple save format designed by Notch, implemented in Classic c0.0.11a and replaced with Java serialization in Classic [PLACEHOLDER].
+The Classic save format is a simple save format designed by Notch, implemented in Preclassic rd-132211 and replaced with Java serialization in Classic [PLACEHOLDER].

+### General
+Before Classic [PLACEHOLDER], the default level width, height, and depth were respectively 256, 256, 64, which would mean the maximum amount of blocks present in a level would be 4,194,304 blocks.

 ### Technical details
 In early versions of Minecraft Classic, a save was simply the GZipped output of all block IDs contained within the level, similar to the following: